 In 2018, 755 children age 18 and younger received a kidney transplant and more than 1,000 children are waiting for a donated kidney.

 How is CKD Treated?

-places a healthy kidney into your body from a deceased donor or from a living donor, such as a close relative, spouse, friend, or generous stranger.
+—A kidney transplant places a healthy kidney into your body from a deceased donor or from a living donor, such as a close relative, spouse, friend, or generous stranger.
 A kidney transplant, however, is a treatment, not a cure.
 Antirejection and other medications are needed to maintain the transplant.

 What are the Costs?

-, Albumin Creatinine Ratio (ACR), measures the amount of protein (albumin) in your urine.
+, albumin-creatinine ratio (ACR), measures the amount of protein (albumin) in your urine.
 Damaged kidneys leak protein into your urine when it should be in your bloodstream.
 A blood test,

-(creatinine) is used to measure your Glomerular Filtration Rate (GFR), which tells how well your kidneys are working to remove wastes from your blood.
+creatinine, is used to measure your glomerular filtration rate (GFR), which tells how well your kidneys are working to remove wastes from your blood.
 It is the best way to check kidney function.

 "I was diagnosed with CKD in 2000.
 I had extreme fatigue; my world kept shrinking around me.
-I just didn’t have the energy to do my daily activities.
-I remember waking up in the morning feeling like I hadn’t slept at all.
-Also for the first time in my life, I had high blood pressure and migraine headaches.
+I remember waking up in the morning, feeling like I hadn’t slept at all.…I had high blood pressure and migraine headaches.
 Working closely with my doctor, I've been able to put my CKD into remission.
-As a chef, I enjoy food, so developing recipes that are good for people with kidney disease, no matter what stage of the disease they are in, has become my passion."
+As a chef, I enjoy food, so developing recipes that are good for people with kidney disease …has become my passion."

 “Dialysis was, and still is, the most painful thing, physically and emotionally, I've had to endure.
 You are hooked to a machine that feels like a vacuum, occasionally pulling on your insides, pulling you apart.
 Once hooked up, you cannot move or go anywhere beyond the tubing.
 I wouldn't wish it upon anyone to experience dialysis….”